 Elastic Load Balancer Access Logs

-Elastic Load Balancing provides access logs that capture detailed information about all requests sent to your load balancer.
+Elastic Load Balancing provides access logs that capture detailed information about all requests sent to the load balancer.

 Each log contains information such as the time the request was received, the client’s IP address, latencies, request paths, and server responses.